Grey red-backed vole

-The grey red-backed vole or the grey-sided vole (Myodes rufocanus) is a species of vole.
+The grey red-backed vole or the grey-sided vole (Craseomys rufocanus) is a species of vole.
 An adult grey red-backed vole weighs 20-50 grams.
 This species ranges across northern Eurasia, including northern China, the northern Korean Peninsula, and the islands of Sakhalin and Hokkaidō.
-It is larger and longer-legged than the northern red-backed vole (Myodes rutilus), which covers a similar range and it is also sympatric with the Norwegian lemming (Lemmus lemmus).
+It is larger and longer-legged than the northern red-backed vole (Clethrionomys rutilus), which covers a similar range and it is also sympatric with the Norwegian lemming (Lemmus lemmus).

 Description

 The grey red-backed vole has a reddish-coloured back and grey sides.
 It has a head and body length of 4.5 to 5.25 in and a tail length of 1 to 1.75 in.
 It can be distinguished from the bank vole by its larger size and distinctive reddish back and from the northern red-backed vole by its larger size, longer legs and relatively longer tail.
-Unlike some other species of vole in the genus Myodes, the molar teeth of adults are rooted in the jaws.
+The molar teeth of adults are rooted in the jaws.